MartinBranns/Meta_Data_Analyst_Pet_Store_task/README.md

 # Meta Data Analyst Pet Store Task
 Task from the Meta Deta Analyst professional certification on Coursera.
+The purpose of the exercise is to demonstrate proficiency in cleaning a small dataset, and to build a simple dashboard in Tableau to be used by the business.

 ### Project Overview
 This data analysis project consists of cleaning, exploring and analyzing product sales data for a pet-food business, later generating an informative dashboard in Tableau to visualize sales data for different product line, and categories.

 ### Data Sources
 The dataset used for this analysis is the provided "transactions-pet_store_small" file, containing 300 entries of detailed sales data.
+This dataset has been renamed to "PetBusinessDataRaw.csv" in the files.

 Example Rows of Data:
 |Date|Order_Number|Customer_ID|Product_Name|SKU|Price|Size|Quantity|Product_Category|Product_Line|